seanaguinaga/smd/README.md

 ## Credit

+- [@nandorojo](https://github.com/nandorojo) for making all these wonderful cross-platform tools for us!
-Big thank you to [@kuk941025](https://github.com/kuk941025) for providing [most of the code](https://github.com/kuk941025/mono-solito-example) in this repo and helping me make sense of this stack. ❤️
+- Big thank you to [@kuk941025](https://github.com/kuk941025) for providing [most of the code](https://github.com/kuk941025/mono-solito-example) in this repo and helping me make sense of this stack. ❤️